 Real estate consists of equity and debt participation in diversified real estate investments.
 The majority of properties in the portfolio are offices, industrial warehouses, multi-family and retail.
-Real estate investments are carried at fair value as of December 31, 2021.
+Real estate investments are carried at fair value as of December 31, 2022.
 Annual assessments performed by independent professional appraisers are used for market values, which approximate fair values.

 Private equity consists of equity and debt participation in diversified private equity investments.
 The majority of investments in the portfolio consist of buyouts and venture capital.
-Private equity investments are carried at fair value as of December 31, 2021.
+Private equity investments are carried at fair value as of December 31, 2022.

-The Retirement System may have investments in certain derivative vehicles, including interest rate, credit, index volatility, and currency futures; bond futures; deliverable and non-deliverable forward contracts; bond forwards; currency forwards; currency options; options on bond futures, U.S. equity indices, U.S. equity index futures, volatility indices, volatility futures, and ETF's; total return swaps; and to-be-announced (TBA) securities.
-The ERS allows UBS Hedge Fund Solutions, LLC to allocate funds within CMERS Low Beta, LLC to hedge fund managers who may invest in derivatives including, but not limited to, the derivatives listed earlier.
-Derivative investments comply with the Annuity and Pension Board Investment Policy and Guidelines.
-Additional information on derivatives for ERS, including the notional and contractual amounts, market values and unrealized gains and losses of holdings, are contained in Note 8.
+The Retirement System may have investments in certain derivative vehicles, including interest rate, credit, and currency futures; bond futures; deliverable and non-deliverable forward contracts; bond forwards; currency forwards; U.S. equity indices, and U.S. equity index futures; total return swaps; and to-be-announced (TBA) securities.
+The ERS allows UBS Hedge Fund Solutions, LLC to allocate funds within CMERS Low Beta, LLC and Goldman Sachs Asset Management to allocate funds within CMERS Low Beta 2, LLC to hedge fund managers who may invest in derivatives including, but not limited to, the derivatives listed earlier.
+Derivative investments comply with the Annuity and Pension Board Investment

+Policy and Guidelines.
+Additional information on derivatives for ERS, including the notional and contractual amounts, market values and unrealized gains and losses of holdings, are contained in Note 9.